Moustachestache/webserv/README.md

 where does CGI fit into this? what even is it?

+why do we use select() or poll()?

+Pipelining?
+What is it? why?
+Do we need to implement it?

 who is EOF

 what is chunked request?
 How to unchunk?